RoSchmi/MauiBluetoothCerbotController/README.md

 # MauiBluetoothCerbotController
-This App serves to control the GHI FEZ-Robot from a Maui App.
+This App serves to control the GHI FEZ-Cerbot from a Maui App.
 The App (when comleted) will control the motors and play some tunes (already working) Actually only the Windows version is in work.
 On the PC the ORICO BTA-403 Dongle is used.